VinEdw/dm42-programs/README.md

 ### `MEXP`

-Calculate the matrix exponential of the input matrix.
+Approximate the matrix exponential of the input matrix.
 The Taylor Series for $e^M$ is as follows.

 $$ \exp(M) = \sum\limits_{n=0}^{\infty} \frac {M^n} {n!} $$